spyder-ide/spyder/installers/Windows/README.md

 As an NSIS installer, the generated Spyder executable has the following command line flags: https://nsis.sourceforge.io/Docs/Chapter3.html#installerusage

-Besides those flags, the installer also has with the following command line options available because it uses the `MultiUser.nsh` header file:
+Besides those flags, the installer also has the following command line options available because it uses the `MultiUser.nsh` header file:

 * `/ALLUSERS` to install for all the users